DkVagabonden/Neverever/README.md

 # Neverever
 This is a small "Never Have I Ever" html/css game-project.
+Translation for english will come soon.
+EVERYTHING IS IN DANISH RIGHT NOW!

 I made this because i am learning to code and i just wanted to make something.